 Decreases in energy intensity in transport, heating, and industry would be incentivised more than in Sweden given higher carbon intensity, whereas electrification would be equally incentivised but have lesser effects.
-Technologies that serve important functions for the Energiewende - for example, power-to-gas, heat pumps or other technologies enabling seasonal energy storage and sector coupling - could be larger profiteers from a carbon tax than in Sweden given that their energy system value will push them towards deployment with the carbon pricing strengthening them vis-à-vis fossil alternatives32.

-30 When the EU ETS cap is seen as fully fixed in both directions, then the higher carbon intensity of the German electricity supply does not matter because those emissions are under the EU ETS.
+&lt;sup>30 When the EU ETS cap is seen as fully fixed in both directions, then the higher carbon intensity of the German electricity supply does not matter because those emissions are under the EU ETS.
 Our default assumption is that, through the Market Stability Reserve as well political appetite for additional stringency contingent on surplus and price levels of allowances, the EU ETS cap is not fully fixed and reducing emissions under the cap can actually reduce emissions.

-31 The party exposed to the carbon price signal of the heating fuel is not necessarily the party that can decide on the technology used.
+&lt;sup>31 The party exposed to the carbon price signal of the heating fuel is not necessarily the party that can decide on the technology used.